 For Podia users, robust email marketing features are included with all plans at no additional cost.

-You can even create a free Podia account to give email marketing a try without spending a penny.
+You can even try Podia free for 30 days to give email marketing a try without spending a penny.

 A regular newsletter can be a powerful part of your email marketing strategy.
 Let’s take a look at some things you can include in your messages.